isPLG/isPLG/src/pages/blog/growth-data-ecosystem.md

 > PLG is company strategy and for it to be successful, various parts of the business need to align towards a common outcome.
 >

-You can read more about it in our previous post, [What is PLG](https://isplg.com/blog/what-is-plg/).
+You can read more about it in our previous post, **[What is PLG](https://isplg.com/blog/what-is-plg/)**.
 If you prefer to rather listen, we go over this in our first episode of isPLG podcast.

 A solid PLG Strategy demands a clear understanding of where these growth loops apply in your product, personalizing them based on user metadata, measuring the performance of existing loops and discovering opportunities to create new loops.
 All of that requires web, product, marketing, sales and external data.

-## **Growth Data Ecosystem**
+## Growth Data Ecosystem

 Growth Data can come from various parts of the business and can be grouped into the following 4 categories: